jannisborn/covid19_ultrasound/pocovidnet/README.md

 A simple package to train deep learning models on ultrasound data for COVID19.

+## Train/test split
+**Due to multiple papers that used our dataset incorrectly, we are adding the following disclaimer: Please make sure to create a meaningful train/test data split.
+Do not split the data on a frame-level, but on a video/patient-level.
+The task becomes trivial otherwise because consecutive LUS frames are extremely correlated.
+We provide scripts to create a cross-validation split for you.
+See the instructions [here](#cross-validation-splitting).**

 ## Installation

 The library itself has few dependencies (see [setup.py](setup.py)) with loose requirements.